 - A detailed beat breakdown and first draft of a second original screenplay. - A list of notes and strategies for a rewrite. - A screenplay for a short film. - A digital film of a short scene. - A pilot script and a series proposal/bible for an original television series. - Ideas for two additional television series.

 Semester One Units

-SCRE100S Elements of Screenwriting 5
+SCRE100 Elements of Screenwriting 5

-SCRETOUS Elements of Screenwriting ,
+SCRE110 Writing the Television Spec 2 4

-SCRE110S Writing the Television Spec 4
+SCRE120 Writing the Feature Film 3

-SCRE120S Writing the Feature Film Screenplay I 3
+S Screenplay I

-SCRE130S Story Generation 2
+SCRE130 Story Generation 2

-HATM100S Introduction to Film Aesthetics 3
+HATM10 Introduction to Film 3

-Required 17
+Required